cnnic/rdap/README.md

 Tested Operating environment:Red Hat Enterprise Linux Server release 5.3, CentOS release 5.7, Win7, Win8, OS X 10.8.4.

-(Files mentioned in this content, eg 'rdap.war' or '*.sql', has two versions: 'release version' is the default version, and  'developing version' is the newest version in deveop.
+( Build Files mentioned in this content, eg 'rdap.war' or '*.sql', has two versions: 'release version' is the default version, and  'developing version' is the newest version in deveop.
 MUST always use files with the same version. )

 1. Install JDK6, or higher version.
 (Skip this step if already installed)